EndoTaishi/CLASSIC/documentation/basicInputs.md

 - DELZ Layer thickness [m]

-The standard operational configuration for CLASS consists of three soil layers, of thicknesses 0.10 m, 0.25 m and 3.75 m, and thus of bottom depths 0.10, 0.35 and 4.10 m respectively.
-CLASSIC supports other options: the second and third soil layers may be replaced with a larger number of thinner layers, and/or the bottom of the soil profile may be extended below 4.10 m.
+The standard operational configuration for CLASS used to consist of three soil layers, of thicknesses 0.10 m, 0.25 m and 3.75 m, and thus of bottom depths 0.10, 0.35 and 4.10 m respectively.
+Now, CLASSIC supports any number and thickness of ground layers.
 However, because the temperature stepping scheme used in CLASS is of an explicit formulation, care must be taken not to make the layers too thin, since this may lead to numerical instability problems.
 As a rule of thumb, the thicknesses of layers should be limited to \f$\geq\f$ 0.10 m.
+DELZ is the same across all grid cells.

 For each of the modelled soil layers on each of the mosaic tiles, the following texture data are required: